Christopher J. Davidson, MD

 Contact the office of Dr. Christopher Davidson today to schedule a consultation to learn more about tummy tuck cost, before and after images, and more in Boston, MA.

-On the average, recovery time from a tummy tuck is two to three weeks.
+On the average, recovery time from a tummy tuck is 2 to 3 weeks.
 Dr. Davidson can advise you on the best road to recovery and what precautions to take to avoid any post–surgical injury.

 Since a full tummy tuck procedure generally requires separation of your navel from the tissue surrounding it, the recovery time may be longer.
 A smaller procedure, on the other hand, usually involves shorter recovery times and results in a smaller scar.